 Finding a good spot on the radio station property was fairly easy.
-The studio is located in a business district, thus the side yard requirements where zero feet, which is great.
+The studio is located in a business district, thus the sideyard requirements were zero feet, which is great.
 The building inspector required that we dig a test hole to see what type of soil was there.
 It turned out to be fill.
-That required the footing design be changed somewhat and stamped by a licensed engineer.
+That required the footing design to be changed somewhat and stamped by a licensed engineer.
 Not a major problem.

 The footing is 36 inches wide by 7 feet deep.

 The mounting pipe has flanges welded to the side of it to prevent it from spinning in the concrete.

 After the pour, we let the concrete set up over the weekend.